 News and Information

-The 12th Annual Hudson Valley Walk for PKD will be held on Sunday, Sept.
-20 at the Rockland Lake State Park in Valley Cottage, NY.
-We are excited to announce that the Walk will be a 5K, and is open to walkers and runners!
+The 13th Annual Hudson Valley Walk for PKD will be held on Sunday, Sept.
+18 at the Rockland Lake State Park in Valley Cottage, NY.
+The Walk will be a 5K, and is open to Walkers and Runners!
 The Walk for PKD is a family-friendly event for adults and children, with music, kid activities and lunch provided by NoCo Catering.

 On Walk day, kids can participate in the Penny Kids Dash – a short, fun run included as part of the day’s events.
 Participation in the Penny Kids Dash is open to all registered children 12 and under.
 The Penny Kids Dash is a great way for kids to feel more involved on the Walk/Run Day.
 Many kids have also used the Penny Kids Dash as a fun way to raise funds for the PKD Foundation, with activities such as collecting pennies and other coins, a lemonade stand, car wash or doing chores for donations.

 Interested in getting involved with the Hudson Valley Chapter?
 Email email@example.com for information on our next Chapter meeting.
 Whether you would like to volunteer, need support, or just want to chat, you are welcome to join any of our Chapter meetings.
 A conference call option is always available if you cannot attend in person.

 Are you in need of support or just looking to speak with another PKD patient, family member or caregiver?
 Sandy Grossman is our Support Leader and she will do her best to meet your needs and get you in touch with the right person.
 Contact Sandy at firstname.lastname@example.org and let her know what you need!

 Are you interested in PKD Advocacy?
 Concerned about PKD patients' needs being heard in Congress and the Senate?
 Please contact us for volunteer opportunities.